Can humans become biologically immortal?

 Telomerase, the immortality gene, makes all our cells immortal.
 Unfortunately, not all the cells in your body are healthy.
 As you probably know, everyone has some cells with genetic mutations.
 These mutations create a kind of RNA that leads to cancer, and switching on telomerase makes these cells immortal, too.

-READ ALSO: Is it better to swim in a lake or ocean?
+READ ALSO: Is it possible for a lightweight to beat a heavyweight?

 Could we switch our immortality gene on?